babyygemperor/Henley-Passport-Index-Visualiser/README.md

 # Visa Requirements Map

-This project is a Flask web application that visualises the visa requirements for each country.
+This project is a Flask web application hosted on https://passports.aamin.dev that visualises the visa requirements for each country.
 It allows you to select a country and see the visa requirements for that country.
 The requirements are displayed on a world map and also in a list.
 The visa requirements are shown using colour-coded regions on the world map: blue for the selected country, green for visa-free countries, yellow for countries requiring an eVisa, red for countries requiring a visa, and grey for countries for which there is no data.

 ## Getting Started